johnnyqbui/local-weather/README.md

 * Open command prompt and run 'NPM install' to install required packages

-* Run 'npm start' to serve on localHost:8080
+* Run 'npm start' which runs webpack-dev-server to serve files on localhost:8080

-* Open Browser to localHost:8080
+* Open Browser to localhost:8080

 ## Created with:

 HTML/SCSS/JS/jQuery

-Bundled with Webpack.
+Minimized and Bundled with Webpack.